Multilevel Fast Multipole Algorithm for Electromagnetic Scattering by Large Metasurfaces using Static Mode Representation: Results and Discussion

 We conducted a complexity study on metasurfaces consisting of a varying number up to $5\cdot 10^4$ of identical gold nano-spheres, each of radius R = 100 nm.
-The particles are arranged according to a golden-angle spiral pattern.
-This aperiodic pattern is particularly convenient for our study as it is deterministic, and allows us to increase the dimension of the array one particle at a time without appreciably changing the array's density.
-The array is excited by a linearly polarized plane wave of wavelength $\lambda = 600$ nm, propagating along the axis orthogonal to the array's plane.
-Each sphere has been discretized by a surface mesh, shown in the inset of Fig. \ref{fig:scaling_time_mem} (a), with $100$ nodes, $196$ triangles, $294$ edges, which results in an average edge length approximately equal to $ \lambda/15$.
-In Fig \ref{fig:scaling_time_mem}, we present a comparison between the CPU time and memory requirements using the MLFMA with RWG basis function and static mode expansion with $N^\| = N^\perp = 10$.
-Simulation results show that the use of MLFMA, in both cases RWG and SME, reduces the computational complexity of the matrix-vector product from $\mathcal{O}(\Npart^2)$ to $\mathcal{O}(\Npart \log \Npart)$, as expected.
-The number of degrees of freedom, and the computational time of each case study reported in Fig. \ref{fig:scaling_time_mem} are listed in Tab. \ref{tab:table_comparison}.
-In particular, with the use of the SME, this simulation is approximately $3 \div 5$ times faster.
+The particles are arranged according to the golden-angle spiral pattern, defined in Sec. \ref{sec:Validation}.
+The array is excited by a linearly polarized plane wave of wavelength $\lambda = 600$ nm, propagating along the direction orthogonal to the array's plane.
+Each sphere has been discretized by the surface mesh shown in the inset of Fig. \ref{fig:scaling_time_mem} (a), with $100$ nodes, $196$ triangles, $294$ edges, which results in an average edge length approximately equal to $ \lambda/15$.

+In Fig. \ref{fig:scaling_time_mem}, we compare the CPU time and memory requirements for simulations using the multilevel fast multipole algorithm with RWG basis functions, denoted as MLFMA-RWG, and with the static modes basis, denoted as MLFMA-SMR, with $N^| = N^\perp = 10$.
+The results demonstrate that, in both cases of RWG and SMR, the MLFMA reduces the computational complexity of the matrix-vector product from $\mathcal{O}(\Npart^2)$ to $\mathcal{O}(\Npart \log \Npart)$.
+The degrees of freedom and the computational time for each case are detailed in Tab. \ref{tab:table_comparison}.
+Notably, the SMR-based computation is approximately 3 to 5 times faster than the corresponding computation using RWG basis functions.
+It is important to highlight that, for both RWG and SMR, the error compared to Mie theory is comparable, with an approximate error $\varepsilon \left\{ C_{sca} \right\} \approx 3\%$.

-However, the speed-up depends on various factors, such as the number of points used for interpolation/anterpolation between different levels of the quadtree, or the number of points used to sample the transfer function $T_L$ on the unit sphere.
+However, the speed-up depends on various factors, including the number of points used for interpolation/anterpolation between different levels of the quadtree, or the number of points used to sample the transfer function $T_L$ on the unit sphere.
 Above all, mesh density on each particle plays a very important role.
-Indeed, the advantages introduced by the MLFMA-SME become much more apparent with denser meshes, necessary for discretizing irregular objects, such as nanofins and nanorods typically used in metalens.
-The reason why the speed-up is less than the number of unknowns' compression ratio is attributable to the $k$-space representation of the MLFMA operators, which means that the computational complexity is not only linked to the number of unknowns but also to the electrical size of the array.
+Indeed, the advantages introduced by the MLFMA-SMR become much more apparent with denser meshes, necessary for discretizing irregular objects, such as nanofins and nanorods typically used in metalens.